This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Lydia Paek's Interview with Hypebae!

-Recently a very special artist, whom we consider a close friend and member of the KORE fam, did an exclusive interview with HYPEBAE.
+Recently a very special artist, whom we consider a close friend and member of the KORELIMITED fam, did an exclusive interview with HYPEBAE.
 We've known Lydia for a few years now and aside from the immense talent and creative juice this Korean-American woman carries, she is also one of the sweetest and most positive individuals we have ever met.
 Despite the golden value of her name in the Kpop industry, Lydia remains humble and grateful for all opportunities including this special piece with HYPEBAE that want to share with you guys.
 Check out her awesome story.

 Lydia Paek YG Entertainment Interview Feature Dancer Musician Songwriter Big Bang K Pop CL Pharrell 2NE1 Body Image Career